 This module will help you develop the production techniques associated with computer based hard disk digital audio recording, understand the principles and techniques of production planning and location recording and on completion you will be able to apply a range of techniques to a digital audio editing and production project.

-Half of this module is devoted to learning server side techniques needed to make a professional level, interactive web site.
-The module teaches programming using PHP and databases with MySQL.
-The second half of the module covers computer networking.
+Part one of this module is devoted to learning server side techniques needed to make a professional level, interactive web site.
+The module features programming using PHP and databases with MySQL.
+Part two explores computer networking.
 This gives you a detailed understanding of how the internet is used to deliver audio and video content to the audience.

-On completion of this module you should be able to generate multimedia content across multiple online platforms as well as manage your digital identity, taking into account issues of privacy and ethics.
+On completion of this module you should be able to generate multimedia content across multiple online platforms as well as manage your digital identity.
 Other skills taught include a high level of critical and professional awareness, taking into account online ethics, privacy, copyright and licensing issues.
 Recent assessments have included making a mobile phone film with students from New Zealand and France, taking part in an augmented reality game, using phones/tablets to shoot the backdrop to a new opera (State of Being) for its debut at the Tête à Tête Opera Festival in London.

 This module is all about developing the qualities and transferable skills necessary for employment in the media industry.
-During the module you will explore the range of career opportunities within the film, broadcast audio/video media industries, understand the employment practices with the industries, recognise how to develop a career pathway, appreciate the importance of transferable skills for employment and of Continuing Professional Development.
+During the module you will explore the range of career opportunities within the film, broadcast audio/video and media industries, understand employment practices, recognise how to develop a career pathway, appreciate the importance of transferable skills for employment and of continuing professional development.

 This module is based in our TV studios and is designed to help you develop a systematic understanding of television engineering; in particular, following the programme chain from shot to broadcast.
 The assessment is to produce an ‘as live’ piece of television in the studios.